simeononsecurity/simeononsecurity.ch/content/articles/open-source-software-security/index.en.md

 ## Conclusion

-In conclusion, the security of open source software versus proprietary software is a topic of great significance in the cybersecurity landscape.
+Wrapping up, the security of open source software versus proprietary software is a topic of great significance in the cybersecurity landscape.
 Open source software's transparency, collaborative development, and compliance with government regulations make it a compelling choice for those who prioritize security.
 While proprietary software has its merits, it may struggle to match the swift and collective response that open source communities can provide.
 In the end, the decision often comes down to a balance between security and other business considerations, but the security advantages of open source software should not be overlooked.

 ______